 The notion is present — to a degree — in the rulesbook.
 But it got fleshed out in our New rules – Miscellanea document.

 Enhance + Damage Descriptors

-One interaction of these two factors *might* be not be obvious.
-Namely, it is possible for multiple Enhance Powers to stack (within their cap, obviously) if their Descriptors do.
+As a side note it is possible for multiple Enhance Powers to stack linearly (within their cap, obviously) if their Descriptors do.

 The most common example would be a piece of body armour with Enhance (Kinetic RV): 01 and Enhance (Unarmed RV): 01.
 Unarmed is a Descriptor for a type of Kinetic Damage.
 Since all Unarmed attacks are also Kinetic, the RV against Unarmed attacks would be enhanced by 01 + 01 = 02.
 Both Enhance Powers apply.

 Of course, this cannot take your RV above the cap given for the Enhance (Unarmed RV) Power.